Primary navigation

 Streamable HTTP servers

-• url - [Required] The URL to access the server
+• url (required): The server address.

 Other configuration options

-config.toml Examples
+config.toml examples

 [mcp_servers.context7]